 Parent Expectations For Nannies

 Parents can be full of worry when hiring a nanny.
 This is especially true for parents who are leaving their children in the care of a nanny for the first time.
-However, if you’re a parent who has been thorough in the hiring process and clearly outlined your nanny’s role, you should try to put your fears at ease and let your nanny do her job.
+However, if you’re a parent who has been through in the hiring process and clearly outlined your nanny’s role, you should try to put your fears at ease and let your nanny do her job.
 Here are several childcare requirements you should expect from your nanny.

 Signs You Should Be Letting Go Of Your Nanny